Opticos/gwsl/tutorials/manual.md

 In the settings file, change the ```pulseaudio``` variable to ```false```.
 This will disable audio functionality.
 The microphone icon in the taskbar will also disappear because no audio is being used.

 __Please note that when pulseaudio is active, the microphone icon will show up.
-It does _not_ mean the GWSL is recording audio.
-GWSL with pulseaudio only allows Linux apps in WSL to use the microphone and speaker.
-It does not and cannot record anything itself.__
+It does _not_ mean that GWSL is recording audio.
+GWSL's builtin pulseaudio only allows Linux apps in WSL to use the microphone and speaker. _It does not and cannot record anything by itself.___

 #### Blocking Distros